zhangguanghuib/NewCommerceSDK/POS_Samples/DisableCountyValidation/README.md

 ## Precondition:

-Check the dbo.LOGISTICSADDRESSPARAMETERS, it has a field DISABLECOUNTYVALIDATION, but channel database ax.LOGISTICSADDRESSPARAMETERS does not have this field
+Check the dbo.LOGISTICSADDRESSPARAMETERS, it has a field DISABLECOUNTYVALIDATION,<br/> but channel database ax.LOGISTICSADDRESSPARAMETERS does not have this field
 ![image](https://github.com/zhangguanghuib/NewCommerceSDK/assets/14832260/5cdca57a-fc66-485d-ba37-e3cb40eb6627)

 ## Step 1:  Create a table